julien6387/supvisors/docs/configuration.rst

     This element gives the importance of the program for the application. |br|
     If ``true`` (resp. ``false``), a failure of the program is considered major (resp. minor). |br|
+    When the ``operational_status`` element of the  ``application`` element is set, this element is ignored. |br|
-    This is quite informative and is mainly used to give the operational status of the application in the Web UI.
+    This information is mainly used to give the operational status of the application in the Web UI and has no other impact on any |Supvisors| function.

     *Default*:  ``false``.